-- a) There are a substantial number of services and many instances associated with each service with dynamically changing locations. - b) Each of the microservices may be implemented in VMs or as containers, which may be assigned dynamic IP addresses, especially when they are hosted in an Infrastructure as a Service (IAAS) or Software as a Service (SAAS) cloud service. - c) The number of instances associated with a service can vary based on the load fluctuations using features such as autoscaling.
+- a) There are a substantial number of services and many instances associated with each service with dynamically changing locations. - b) Each of the microservices may be implemented in Virtual Machines (VMs) or as containers, which may be assigned dynamic IP addresses, especially when they are hosted in an Infrastructure as a Service (IAAS) or Software as a Service (SAAS) cloud service. - c) The number of instances associated with a service can vary based on the load fluctuations using features such as autoscaling.

 Based on the above characteristics, a feature to discover a service while making a service request is an essential requirement.
-A common approach to implement this feature is by using a service registry.
-A service registry consists of a dictionary where new service instances created for the microservices-based application register themselves while service instances going offline are deleted from it.
+A common approach to implementing this feature is the use of a service registry.
+A service registry consists of a directory where new service instances created for the microservices-based application register themselves while service instances going offline are deleted from it.